OpenMined/Roadmap/nlp_team/README.md

 ## Contact Us

+To get support in using this library, please join the **#lib_syfertext** Slack channel.
+If you’d like to follow along with any code changes to the library, please join the **#code_syfertext** Slack channel.
+[Click here to join our Slack community!](https://slack.openmined.org)

-You can reach out to us by contacting Alan on one of the following channels:
+You can reach out to Alan on one of the following channels:

  [LinkedIn](https://www.linkedin.com/in/ala-aboudib/) | [Slack](https://app.slack.com/client/T6963A864/DDKH3SXKL/user_profile/UDKH3SH8S) | [Twitter](https://twitter.com/alan_aboudib)